 A ratio of 2.0 between quality points earned and semester hours attempted is interpreted as a 2.0 (C) grade point average.
-To be eligible for graduation, a student must have a minimum Adjusted Grade Point Average of 2.0 (C) on all coursework, on all work attempted at Southeastern, and on all work in his/her major field; or, during academic year 2001-2002, a minimum Degree Grade Point Average of 2.0 (C) on all coursework applicable to the student's curriculum; on all required coursework in the major field; and on Southeastern coursework applicable to the student's curriculum.
+To be eligible for graduation, a student must have a minimum Cumulative Grade Point Average of 2.0 (C) on all hours attempted, all required coursework in the major field, and on all Southeastern hours attempted; or, a minimum Degree Grade Point Average of 2.0 (C) on all coursework applicable to the student's curriculum; on all required coursework in the major field; and on Southeastern coursework applicable to the student's curriculum.
 Individual academic departments or colleges may set higher grade point average requirements for graduation and/or admission into specified programs.
 Policies regarding requirements in specific degree programs may be found in the appropriate academic section of this catalogue.